 2) No bid contracts and using public corporations or foundations (used more in public university settings) to issue money.

+Placing Innovation under a Rock.
 Crazy.
 Foolish.
 Wasteful.
 Defiant.
 Infringing.
 These words will be use to describe all of the activities of innovation centers and more.
 Other departments and leaders in the organization will invariably not support innovation activities because innovations eventually mean change.
 Stopping actions in the innovation center through many methods prevents change from coming for these leaders and employees.
 We generally call these change prevention practices and they lead to failure of innovation centers.

 Counter action: